jovanovic-djo/jetbrains-internship-projects/improving-writing-assistance-at-jetbrains-ai/README.md

 ### Dataset Structure
 The dataset used for evaluation is specifically designed to cover a wide variety of spelling errors relevant to programming and everyday text, file is `test.csv`.
 * Random Sentences: Contains general-purpose sentences with common misspellings.
 Source: https://www.kaggle.com/datasets/samarthagarwal23/spelling-mistake-data-1mn/data.
-* Programming Commands: Includes code-like strings to test the libraries' handling of technical terms.
+* Programming Commands: Includes code-like strings to test the libraries handling of technical terms.
+Examples from all of the popular programming languages are included.
 * Single Words: Consists of isolated, commonly misspelled words to measure word-level correction accuracy.
-* Numbers in Words: Contains numbers spelled out in text form, testing the libraries’ recognition of numerical context.
+* Numbers in Words: Contains numbers spelled out in text form, testing the libraries recognition of numerical context.
-* Names: Includes common names from people
+* Names: Includes common names from people from different countries around the world.

 ### Metrics
 The key metrics used for evaluation are as follows: